 - Procurement Training State Procurement offers Vendor Registration training in the Level 2 Procurement Officer Certification course.

 State Procurement Help Desk.
-Contact INFOSPO or 701.328.2740 with assistance using the Bidders List and SPO Online.
+Contact the State Procurement Office or 701.328.2740 with assistance using the Bidders List and SPO Online.

 Using the Bidders Lists